idodegani/repo-analyst/README.md

 The system implements a sophisticated RAG pipeline that processes your questions through multiple stages:

+1. **Query Routing**: An LLM router first classifies if your query is relevant to httpx and refines informal queries for better embedding quality
+2. **Relevance Check**: Off-topic, toxic, or inappropriate queries receive contextual rejection messages and skip RAG processing
-1. **Query Processing**: Your natural language question is converted into embeddings using a sentence-transformer model
+3. **Query Processing**: Refined queries are converted into embeddings using a sentence-transformer model
-2. **Semantic Search**: FAISS searches through pre-indexed code chunks to find the most relevant pieces of code
+4. **Semantic Search**: FAISS searches through pre-indexed code chunks to find the most relevant pieces of code
-3. **Context Building**: Retrieved code chunks are formatted with file:line citations and combined with conversation history
+5. **Context Building**: Retrieved code chunks are formatted with file:line citations and combined with conversation history
-4. **Answer Generation**: GPT-4o-mini generates an answer based solely on the retrieved context
+6. **Answer Generation**: GPT-4o-mini generates an answer based solely on the retrieved context using your original query
-5. **Quality Validation**: An LLM judge evaluates the answer's grounding in evidence (scores 1-6)
+7. **Quality Validation**: An LLM judge evaluates the answer's grounding in evidence (scores 1-6)
-6. **Retry Logic**: Low-scoring answers trigger regeneration with specific feedback
+8. **Retry Logic**: Low-scoring answers trigger regeneration with specific feedback
-7. **Citation Verification**: The system ensures all answers include proper file:line references
+9. **Citation Verification**: The system ensures all answers include proper file:line references

 ## Configuration